replicatedhq/help-center/content/docs/native/customer-installations/automating.md

 ---
-date: "2016-07-01T00:00:00Z"
+date: "2016-07-03T04:02:20Z"
-lastmod: "2016-07-03T00:00:00Z"
-title: "Automated Installs"
+title: "Automated Installations"
+description: "How to automate installation of Replicated and an application"
-weight: "999999"
+weight: "307"
-categories: [ "Developer Resources" ]
+categories: [ "Managing Customer Installation" ]
-index: "docs"
+index: "docs/native"
-tags: ["Installing Replicated", "Automation"]
 ---

 Replicated has support for automated installation and configuration.
-Please note that this feature is built for bootstrapping new installations and not for managing existing installations.
+This feature is built for bootstrapping new installations and not for managing existing installations.

 These steps must be run before installing Replicated.
-The Replicated daemon will only check for these values during startup, and only the first time it is started.
+Replicated will only check for these values during initial installation.

 ## Configure Replicated Automatically